elliebartling/acquire-game/docs/supabase.md

 supabase functions serve validate-move
 ```

-Point your web app to `http://localhost:54321` (default Supabase URL) and log
+Point your web app at `http://localhost:54321` (default Supabase URL) and log
 in so that `Authorization` headers are attached automatically by Supabase JS.

 ## 5. Troubleshooting